syncfusion-content/maui-docs/MAUI/Themes/Themes.md

 ## Applying light and dark themes

-By default, Syncfusion offers support for both light and dark themes through the inclusion of a Syncfusion Theme dictionary.
+By default, Syncfusion offers support for both light and dark themes through the inclusion of a `SyncfusionThemeDictionary`.
 As names suggest, these themes will have colors with light and dark color contrasts, respectively.

 To apply themes to your application, merge the following items: